-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation 3.4.6.
-The Committee recommends that the board of directors establish a nomination committee chaired by the chairman of the board of directors with at least the following preparatory tasks: X The tasks of a nomination committee are carried out by the Chairmanship who annually provides the Board of Directors with information about: • qualifications required in the two governing bodies and for a given position, the expected time commitment for a position and the balance of skills, describe the qualifications required by the board of directors and the executive board, and for a specific membership, state the time expected to be spent on having to carry out the membership, as well as assess the competences, knowledge and experience of the two governing bodies combined, annually assess the structure, size, composition and results of the board of directors and the executive board, as well as recommend any changes to the board of directors, knowledge and experience available in the two governing bodies. • the structure, size, composition and performance of the governing bodies including suggested changes, • skills, knowledge and experience of the individual members of the governing bodies, • proposals submitted by relevant persons, including shareholders and members of the governing bodies, for candidates for executive positions. • identified and recommended candidates for the governing bodies. annually assess the competences, knowledge and experience of the individual members of management, and report to the board of directors in this respect, consider proposals from relevant persons, including shareholders and members of the board of directors and the executive board for candidates for the board of directors
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 3.4.6.
+The Committee recommends that the board of directors establish a nomination committee, which is at least, responsible for the following preparatory tasks: describing the qualifications required by the board of directors and the executive board and for a given position, indicating the time expected to be spent carrying out a specific position, as well as assessing the competencies, knowledge and experience found in the two governing bodies, annually assessing the structure, size, composition and results of the board of directors and the executive board and recommend any changes to the board of directors, annually assessing the competencies, knowledge, experience and succession of the individual members of management and report to the board of directors in this respect, X The tasks of a nomination committee have in 2018 been carried out by the Chairmanship (the Chairman and Deputy Chairman of the Board of Directors).
+In 2019, the intention is to expand the remuneration committee and at the same time make a combined remuneration and nomination committee.

-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation and the executive board, and propose an action plan to the board of directors on the future composition of the board of directors, including proposals for specific changes.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation recommending candidates for the board of directors and the executive board, and proposing an action plan to the board of directors on the future composition of the board of directors, including proposals for specific changes.
 3.4.7.
-The Committee recommends that the board of directors establish a remuneration committee with at least the following preparatory tasks: to recommend the remuneration policy (including the general guidelines for incentive-based remuneration) to the board of directors and the executive board for approval by the board of directors prior to approval by the general meeting, make proposals to the board of directors on remuneration for members of the board of directors and the executive board, as well as ensure that the remuneration is in compliance with the company's remuneration policy and the assessment of the performance of the persons concerned.
-The committee should have information X Lundbeck has established a remuneration committee responsible for the company's overall remuneration strategy and remuneration of the members of the Executive Management.
-The objective of the committee is partly to ensure a consistently competitive remuneration, also in a regional perspective, partly to ensure a reasonable balance between remuneration and performance.
+The Committee recommends that the board of directors establish a remuneration committee , which is at least, responsible for the following preparatory tasks: X Lundbeck has established a remuneration committee responsible for the company's overall remuneration strategy and remuneration of the members of the Executive Management and the Board of Directors.
+The objective of the committee is partly to ensure a consistently recommending the remuneration policy (including the "General Guidelines for incentive-based Remuneration") to the board of directors and the executive board for approval by the board of directors prior to approval by the general meeting, making proposals to the board of directors on remuneration for members of the board of directors and the executive board, as well as ensuring that the remuneration The objective of the committee is parity to ensure a consistently competitive remuneration, also in a regional perspective, partly to ensure a reasonable balance between remuneration and performance.
 Furthermore, it is the duty of the committee to ensure that all long-term incentive programs set up for members of the Executive Management are competitive but also conform to best practice in similar companies and industries.